bongochong/CombinedPrivacyBlockLists/README.md

 # Combined Privacy Block Lists
-Ad-blocking hosts files, PAC files, and BitTorrent IP block lists, all merged and de-duped from multiple reputable sources.
+Ad-blocking hosts files, BitTorrent IP block lists, and PAC files, all merged, sorted and de-duped from multiple reputable sources.
+Use as you see fit.

 **Descriptions**